-Cigar Lake is the world's largest undeveloped uranium deposit.
+Cigar Lake is the world’s largest undeveloped uranium deposit.
 The mine is located in Saskatchewan, Canada.
-It is owned by Cameco Corporation, Areva, Idemitsu and TEPCO, and is operated by Cameco Corporation.
-Cigar Lake mine was expected to commence operations from 2007, but heavy water inflow in October 2006 delayed the start of operations.
-Uranium production is expected to commence in 2013.
+It is owned by Cameco Corporation (50.025%), Areva (37.1%), Idemitsu Canada Resources (7.875%) and TEPCO Resources (5%), and is operated by Cameco Corporation.
+Cigar Lake mine was expected to begin operations from 2007, but heavy water inflow in October 2006 delayed the start of operations.

 Geology and mineralisation at the Canadian mine

-Cigar Lake deposit is located in the Athabasca basin and forms part of Manitou Falls Formation.
-The deposit is approximately 1,950m long and 500m deep below the surface.
+The Cigar Lake deposit is located in the Athabasca basin and forms part of Manitou Falls Formation.
+The deposit is approximately 1,950m-long and 500m-deep below the surface.
 It is a flat lying deposit with sandstone lying upon the basement rock.

-Cigar Lake deposit comprises of three types of mineralisation, which include high grade mineralisation or unconformity mineralisation, perched mineralisation and basement rock mineralisation.
+The deposit comprises three types of mineralisation, which include high-grade mineralisation or unconformity mineralisation, perched mineralisation and basement rock mineralisation.

-High grade mineralisation was considered the viable zone of production in Cigar Lake, based on the mining method and ground conditions.
-Perched and basement rock mineralisations form very small part of the total mineralised rock in terms of volume.
+High-grade mineralisation was considered the viable zone of production in Cigar Lake, based on the mining method and ground conditions.
+Perched and basement rock mineralisations form a very small part of the total mineralised rock in terms of volume.

 Reserves and exploration at Cigar Lake

-Cigar Lake mine is estimated to have 537,100t of uranium reserves, including proven reserves of 233,000t and probable reserves of more than 300,000t of uranium.
+Cigar Lake mine is estimated to have 537,100t of uranium reserves, including proven reserves of 233,600t and probable reserves of more than 303,500t of uranium.

 Cigar Lake’s uranium deposits were discovered in 1981.
 The delineation activity was done from 1982 to 1986 and holes were drilled until 2002 for geotechnical studies.
 A total of 406 surface holes were drilled to delineate the deposit.